Coefficients¶

 Constant Vector Coefficient¶

-mufem.CffConstantVector defines a constant 3D vector field:
+mufem.CffConstantVector defines a constant 3D vector field.
+Components can be

 Composite Vector Coefficient¶